Multi-Environment GLAMP: Approximate Message Passing for Transfer Learning with Applications to Lasso-based Estimators: Proof of Theorem

-\begin{proof}[\textbf{Proof of Corollary~\ref{cor:asym.multienv}}] We start from Corollary~\ref{cor:asym}, together with its full set of assumptions, and specify it down to the form of the multi-environment GLAMP.
-Then we relax some of the assumptions to get Corollary~\ref{cor:asym.multienv}.
+\begin{proof}[\textbf{Proof of Theorem~\ref{cor:asym.multienv}}] We start from Corollary~\ref{cor:asym}, together with its full set of assumptions, and specify it down to the form of the multi-environment GLAMP.
+Then we relax some of the assumptions to get Theorem~\ref{cor:asym.multienv}.

 Suppose we have $E$ environments, each with a sample size $n_e$, $N=\sum_{e\in[E]}n_e$.
 We define $\kappa_e = \lim_{p}\frac{p}{n_e}$, and \( \delta _e = \sqrt{n_e/N} \).
 We partition the large Gaussian matrix \( X\in \R^{N\times p} \), $X_{i,j} \iidsim \Nscr(0,1/N)$ into \( X = [\delta_1 X_1| \delta_2 X_2 | \cdots |\delta_E X_E]^{\T} \), where \( X_e \in \R^{n_e \times p} \) and \( X_{i,j}\iidsim \Nscr(0,1/n_e) \).
 We also define index set \( C_e^{N} = \{ j:\sum_{e'<e}n_{e'} < j \leq \sum_{e'\leq e}n_{e'} \} \) for \( e\in[E] \).